pipe-cd/tutorial/tutorial/content/en/30-local-run/deploy.md

 3-1.
 Go to the deployments page. [http://localhost:8080/deployments](http://localhost:8080/deployments)

 3-2.
-A new deployment will automatically appear.
-Click it to see details.
+Wait until a new deployment automatically appear.
+Then click it to see details.

 > **Note**: You do not need to invoke a deployment by yourself since your Piped automatically starts it. **This is GitOps.**

+// TODO: Insert an image here

 3-3.
 Wait until the status become `SUCCESS`/`FAILURE`.
      If it shows `FAILURE`, check the log in the page.

+// TODO: Insert an image here:  Deploying

 3-4.
 When the status became `SUCCESS`, the deloyment is successfully finished.

+// TODO: Insert an image here: SUCCESS

 3-5.
 See your platform(Kubernetes cluster or cloud console) to check the result.